OSInside/kiwi/doc/source/manual/system_build.rst

 - **ibs://**

   Internal Open Buildservice repository.
-The source data is translated into an http url pointing to http://download.suse.de.
+The source data is translated into an http url pointing to download.suse.de.

 - **iso://**